proycon/colibri-utils/README.md

 Installation
 -----------------

-This tool is included in our [LaMachine distribution](https://proycon.github.io/LaMachine), which is the easiest and recommended way of obtaining it.
+Colibri Utils is included in our [LaMachine distribution](https://proycon.github.io/LaMachine), which is the easiest and recommended way of obtaining it.

 Colibri Utils is written in C++.
 Building from source is also possible if you have the expertise, but requires various dependencies, including